 Carol’s First Carrel

 Carol’s first carrel was on the third floor in the stacks of the Williston Memorial Library at Mount Holyoke College in South Hadley, Massachusetts.
-A quiet respite to study and read during the day between classes and into the late night.
-A reserved carrel with my very own photos and books and stuff that could stay there all through the semester.
-Fond of that hideaway place.
+A quiet respite where she could study and read during the day between classes and into the late night.
+A reserved carrel with personal photos and books and stuff that could stay there all through the semester.
+A treasured hideaway place.